basilfisk/UI2/json-ui/docs/validation.md

 ## Form Definitions

 - `title` is mandatory and must be a string
-- `width` is optional and must be a number
+- `width` is optional and must be an integer between 10 and 100
 - `type` is mandatory and must be one of *form* or *table*
-- `key` only applies to a *table* and must be an integer between 20 and 100
 - `columns` only applies to a *table* and must be an array of objects
 - `columns[].id` is mandatory and must be a string
 - `columns[].style` is optional and must be a string